Faculty of Modern LanguagesGerman Studies – bachelor vocational teaching profession

 - a Specialisation Phase (5th and 6th semesters)

-The degree programme normally runs for 6 semesters and consists of four modules and one examination module (final oral examination in the specialisation).
-An orientation examination must be taken no later than at the end of the second semester.
+The degree programme normally runs for 6 semesters and consists of four subject-specific modules, one didactic module and one examination module (final oral examination in the specialisation).
+An orientation proof must be provided no later than at the end of the second semester.
 This will take place during the study period and consists of the successful completion of two introductory courses: Introduction to Modern German Literature and Introduction to Medieval Studies (Middle High German).
 During the Introductory Phase, all subject units will be given equal emphasis.
 In the Intermediary and Specialisation phases, study of the three main subject units of the degree programme (German linguistics, German philology, post-Renaissance German literature) will be continued within the framework of the basic module.
 At this stage, students will undertake more detailed study of one of the three subject units (specialisation).
-In addition, students must complete the Specialised Didactics module (comprising 2 CP).

 Latin language skills are a prerequisite for the general education secondary subject.
 Documentation of these must be submitted no later than the end of the fourth semester of study.
 In addition, documentation of knowledge of two additional modern foreign languages (level B1) must be submitted.